 - 1 tablespoon melted coconut oil (or vegetable oil of choice for the pan)

 - Whisk flaxseed with 3 tablespoons water and set aside (this is your flax egg).
 In a large bowl, add apple cider vinegar to almond milk and set aside (this is your buttermilk).
 Allow both to sit for at least 10 minutes to allow flax egg to thicken and almond milk to curdle.

 - Mix together buckwheat flour, sugar, baking soda, baking powder and sea salt.
-Add flax egg to almond milk mixture and stir to combine.
+Add flax egg to almond milk mixture, add vanilla extract, and stir to combine.
 Add the flour mixture to the wet ingredients and whisk until just combined, being careful not to overmix.

 - Heat a large skillet over medium heat, brush with coconut oil.
 Using a ¼ cup measure, scoop the batter onto the skillet.
 Cook for 2 to 3 minutes until small bubbles form on the surface of the pancakes and the edges begin to firm up.
 Flip pancakes and cook for an addition 1 to 2 minutes, or until golden brown.